 Nasal Polyps

-Nasal polyps are defined as pale-grey semi-translucent protrusions from the sinuses into the nasal cavity.
+Nasal polyps are defined as pale-grey, semi-translucent protrusions from the sinuses into the nasal cavity.
 They occur in approximately 4% of the population.
 They are more common in individuals over 40 years of age, asthmatics, and those who suffer from the disease cystic fibrosis.
-Individuals with asthma and nasal polyps often have asthma reactions when taking aspirin as well as anti-inflammatory medicines such as ibuprofen.
-Nasal polyps also may also increase the risk of sinus infections.
+Individuals with asthma and nasal polyps may have flares of asthma and sinus disease symptoms when taking aspirin or other NSAIDs like ibuprofen.
+Nasal polyps may also increase the risk of sinus infections.

-Symptoms of nasal polyps include extremely severe nasal congestion as well as a decreased and in many cases absent sense of smell.
-There is often a chronic nasal discharge which may be green if there is a sinus infection.
-There is rarely pain but a feeling of a ‘full head’ may be present.
+Symptoms of nasal polyps include extreme nasal congestion as well as a decreased, and in many cases, absent sense of smell.
+There is often chronic nasal discharge which may be yellow-green if there is a sinus infection.
+There is rarely pain but a feeling of a “full head” may be present.

 Boise Valley Asthma and Allergy Clinic – We are always here for you